-“We’re excited to add this technology to our AMPLIFY overhead fans,” said Tim Busby, Greenheck general manager—
+“We’re excited to add this technology to our overhead fans,” said Tim Busby, Greenheck general manager—

 fans.
 “This applied innovation will truly make a difference in indoor spaces.”

-Northern Light technology is currently available on AMPLIFY DC-5 overhead fans in four diameters ranging from 6 feet to 16 feet nominally with more models and sizes to be added.
+Northern Light technology is currently available on model DC-5 overhead fans in four diameters ranging from 6 feet to 16 feet nominally with more models and sizes to be added.

 Greenheck, the worldwide leader in manufacturing and distributing air movement, control and conditioning equipment, is headquartered in Schofield, Wisconsin, U.S.A.
 Greenheck’s broad line of ventilation equipment includes fans and ventilators, centrifugal and vane axial units, make-up air units, energy recovery ventilators, kitchen ventilation systems, packaged ventilation systems, indoor air handlers, dampers, louvers, and laboratory exhaust systems.
 To learn more, visit www.greenheck.com